halftime/how2-get-rich-quick/README.md

 But in reality the vig (overround) on every bet is compounded in the bookies favour.
 In this case it just happens to be on some niche markets...
 Throw-ins, tackles?
 Really?!
 Who bets on that?
-The fish who don't understand these niche markets have even lower liquidity and a even higher overround.
+The fish who don't understand these niche markets have even lower liquidity and an even higher overround.

 On a good day, the vig on every leg could be 5% (likely higher in reality)